IntegrierBar/FPComputerGames/Architecture.md

 ### MovementComponent

-TODO we could consider scrapping this and just making different walking states for player and AI // I think we should do that (David) I agree with this (Katrin)
+TODO we could consider scrapping this and just making different walking states for player and AI // I think we currshould do that (David) I agree with this (Katrin)

 This component devines movement behavoiur of an entity.
 For the player this consist of getting the player input.